-transmission 3.0 l (2.6 Imp qt, 3.2 US qt) Automatic transmission 3.5 l (3.1 Imp qt, 3.7 US qt)
+transmission 3.2 US qt (3.0 l , 2.6 Imp qt) Automatic transmission 3.7 US qt (3.5 l ,3.1 Imp qt)

 - 1. Set the heater temperature control dial to maximum heat. - 2.
-When the radiator is cold to the touch, remove the radiator cap and loosen the drain plug.
+When the radiator is cool to the touch, remove the radiator cap, loosen the drain plug, and drain the coolant from the radiator.

-- 3. Remove the drain bolt from the rear side of the cylinder block, and drain the engine and heater. - Apply non-hardening sealant to the drain bolt threads, then reinstall the bolt and tighten it securely. - 5.
-Tighten the radiator drain plug securely. - Mix the recommended antifreeze with an equal amount of lowmineral or distilled water and fill the reservoir to maximum, as illustrated. - 7.
-Loosen the air bleed bolt in the water outlet, then fill the radiator to the filler neck with the coolant mixture.
+- Remove the drain bolt from the rear side of the cylinder block, and drain the engine and heater. - 4.
+Apply nonhardening sealant to the drain bolt threads, then reinstall the bolt and tighten it securely. - 5.
+Tighten the radiator drain plug securely. - Mix the recommended antifreeze with an equal amount of lowmineral or distilled water and fill the reservoir to maximum, as illustrated. - Loosen the air bleed bolt in the water outlet, then fill the radiator to the filler neck with the coolant mixture.
 Tighten the bleed bolt as soon as coolant starts to run out in a steady stream without bubbles.

 - 8. With the radiator cap off, start the engine and let it run until warmed up (fan goes on at least twice).
-Then, if necessary, add more coolant mix to bring the level back up to the filler neck. - Put the radiator cap on tightly, then run the engine again and check for leaks.
+Then, if necessary, add more coolant mix to bring the level back up to the filler neck. - 9.
+Put the radiator cap on tightly, then run the engine again and check for leaks